asarayja/Unlimited-Webpanel/README.md

 This is a short, user-facing overview of what Unlimited Webpanel provides and the system requirements for running it.
 The project is normally distributed pre-built; this README focuses on features and operational requirements rather than build steps.

 What is Unlimited?
-- A web-based admin panel for FiveM servers built around QBX/QBCore conventions.
+- A web-based admin panel for FiveM servers built around QBX conventions.
 It gives server administrators and staff a central UI to manage players, jobs, inventories and internal staff workflows.

 Key features (for users and admins)
 - 🎯 Dashboard